akhil3417/glava/Readme.md

 ### IMDb Movie Querying

 GLAVA can query information about any movie from IMDb, providing you with a wealth of information about the movie, including its plot, cast, and ratings.

-GLAVA is not just a tool for information retrieval.
-It's a companion, ready to assist you with a wide array of tasks, making your command-line experience more enjoyable and efficient.

-In essence, our Assistant is your one-stop solution for all your information and entertainment needs.
-With its multimodal interaction, it can interact with you in a text or voice format.
-It can pull information from various sources, generate shell commands, and even browse the web.
-It's your go-to assistant for all your information and entertainment needs.

 ## Installation